-HCB 8303 ESL: Workforce Language Skills III (6-0) 6 hrs.
+HCB 8303 ESL: Workforce Language Skills III (6-0) 6 crs.
 Focuses on increasingly complex grammatical structures and patterns of English for intermediate English as a Second Language students.
 Emphasizes communicative activities.
 Includes listening, speaking, reading and writing skills.
 Placement exam required.

-HCB 8304 ESL: Workforce Language Skills IV (6-0) 6 hrs.
+HCB 8304 ESL: Workforce Language Skills IV (6-0) 6 crs.
 Continues increasingly complex grammatical structures and patterns of English for intermediate English as a Second Language students.
 Emphasizes communicative activities.
 Includes listening, speaking, reading and writing skills.
 Placement exam required.

-HCB 8305 ESL: Workforce Language Skills V (6-0) 6 hrs.
-Focuses on increasingly complex grammatical structures and patterns of English for high intermediate English as a Second Language students.
+HCB 8305 ESL: Workforce Language Skills V (6-0) 6 crs Focuses on increasingly complex grammatical structures and patterns of English for high intermediate English as a Second Language students.
 Emphasizes communicative activities.
 Includes listening, speaking, reading and writing skills.
 Placement exam required.

-HCB 8306 ESL: Workforce Language Skills VI (6-0) 6 hrs.
+HCB 8306 ESL: Workforce Language Skills VI (6-0) 6 crs.
 Continues complex grammatical structures and patterns of English for high intermediate English as a Second Language students.
 Emphasizes communicative activities.
 Includes listening, speaking, reading and writing skills.
 Placement test required.

-HCB 8452 Imports and Exports (.5-0) .5 hr.
+HCB 8452 Imports and Exports (.5-0)

 Provides a conceptual overview of the world marketing environment with emphasis on both global exporting and importing.
 Introduces students to marketing strategies and procedures to capitalize on domestic and overseas world trade potential.

-HCB 8501 Occupational Spanish (1-0 to 4-0) 1-4 hrs.
+HCB 8501 Occupational Spanish (1-0 to 4-0)

 Studies selected problems or topics in Spanish as it relates to specific occupations.
 Includes three components: speaking in Spanish, listening in Spanish, and Latino culture.
 Introduces pronunciations of practical common phrases and questions in Spanish, comprehension of many basic and common expressions and phrases used in everyday Spanish.
 Also teaches some fundamental and generic and non-nationality specific aspects of Latino culture.

-HCB8503 Occupational German (1-0 to 4-0)1-4 hrs.Studies selected problems or topics in German as it relates to specific occupations.
+HCB 8503 Occupational German (1-0 to 4-0)

+Studies selected problems or topics in German as it relates to specific occupations.
 This course is divided into three components: speaking in German, listening in German, and German culture.
 Introduces pronunciation and comprehension of practical common phrases and questions used in the German language.

+HCB 8601 Basic Welding (1-4)

-HCB8601 Basic Welding (1-4)3 hrs.Covers fundamentals of oxyacetylene welding theory practices and beginning electric welding.
+Covers fundamentals of oxyacetylene welding theory practices and beginning electric welding.
 Includes arc welding and gas welding, brazing and cutting in the horizontal position.

-LAH 8101 Professional Caregiver (1-0.5) 1 hr.
+LAH 8101 Professional Caregiver (1-0.5)

 Teaches the universal worker skills for assisted, sheltered or skilled communities, and home health individuals or agencies.
 Discusses holistic health, physical and cognitive function, the importance of incorporating recreational activities and cultural change.

-LAH 8235 Local Anesthesia in Dentistry (2-4) 2.5 hrs.
+LAH 8235 Local Anesthesia in Dentistry (2-4)

 Includes 24 classroom hours and 8 clinical hours where each participant will administer and receive a minimum of 27 injections.
-Dental hygienists successfully completing this 32hour program will be able to administer local anesthesia as permitted by the Illinois Dental Practice Act.
+Dental hygienists successfully completing this 32-hour program will be able to administer local anesthesia as permitted by the Illinois Dental Practice Act.

-LAP 8002 CompTIA Network (2.5-.5) 2.5 hrs.
+LAP 8002 CompTIA Network (2.5-1)

 Teaches planning, installation, and troubleshooting of networks in a business environment.
 Includes the OSI model, network card configurations, diagnosing network problems, and hands-on practice setting up a network environment.
-Must have A+ certification or equivalent prior to enrollment.
+Must have A+certification or equivalent prior to enrollment.

-LAP 8008 CompTIA A+ Technician (5.5-1) 6 hrs.
-Provides hands-on training in PC installation, building, upgrading, repairing, configuring, and troubleshooting, Prepares students for both A+ and Network+ certification exams which can lead to a career in PC and network support or studies in advanced technology.
+LAP 8008 CompTIA A+ Technician (5.5-1)

+Provides hands-on training in PC installation, building, upgrading, repairing, configuring, and troubleshooting, Prepares students for A+ certification exams which can lead to a career in PC repair or help desk support or studies in advanced technology.

-LAP 8010 CompTIA Security+ (2-1) 2.5 hrs.
+LAP 8010 CompTIA Security+ (2-1)

 Provides vendor-neutral instruction on systems security, network infrastructure, access control, risk mitigation, cryptography, and organizational security.
 Covers workstation and server security, network vulnerabilities, risk assessments, monitoring tools, network security tools, authentication, rights and privileges, encryption, and disaster recovery.
 Helps prepare for the CompTIA Security+ certification.